Tag: division

 ※Prayer※

-Lord, your follower gave us from long ago.
-Help us to apply to all we and especially all with whom we disagree.
+Lord, your follower Paul gave us wisdom from long ago.
+Help us to apply to all we meet and especially all with whom we disagree.
 May your love flow more strongly from us than our worldly beliefs.
 Amen.

 ※Questions※